SHORT NOTES ON THE SO-CALLED HERRINGBONE PATTERN

 maintaining a keen and intelligent vigilance.
 Never

-allow an entry visa to anything told to you
+allow an entry visa to anything told to you unless you have personally

 personally validated it using intelligent and deep thought

-than blind admiration or following "the alleged reputation be it
+rather than blind admiration or following "the alleged reputation be it

 good or bad".
 THINK